feng-bao-ucsf/Entropy-of-mixing/README.md

+## Entropy of mixing
+If you have a dataset collected from multiple batches, how to quantify the batch bias?

 Evaluate how well samples from different batches are mixed together, by checking the batch composition of neighbors.

-How to calculate entropy of mixing?
+### How to calculate entropy of mixing?
 For each sample,
 Calculate its k nearest neighbors.
 Probability of its neighbors from each batch.